agsh/onvif/README.md

 There are several common methods that work without credentials.
 Here are they: `getSystemDateAndTime`.

 ### getSystemDateAndTime(callback)
-Returns an Date object with current camera datetime
+Returns a Date object with current camera datetime in the callback.
+Works without credentials (passed `username` and `password` arguments).

 ### getDeviceInformation(callback)
-Returns a device information, such as manufacturer, model and firmware version

-And with credentials (with passed `username` and `password` in object):
+Returns a device information, such as manufacturer, model and firmware version in the callback Works without credentials (passed `username` and `password` arguments).

 ### getServices(callback)
 Returns in callback and assigns to `#services` property an array consists of objects with properties: `namespace`, `XAddr`, `version`